tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 You may receive any order or shipment change, including echoed changes from your ERP system.
 How to handle your own open request is explained in [Polling echo](echo.md).
 {% endhint %}

-When using the [Search orders](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) endpoint:
+When using the [Poll orders](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/pollOrdersRoute) endpoint:

 * Optionally use the `data.lines.lastUpdatedAt` field to filter the order lines that have been changed: Only consider lines where `lines.lastUpdatedAt` is after the `lastUpdatedAfter` filter value.
 * Optionally use the `data.lines.status` fields to filter the order lines on `processStatus`, `inProgressStatus`, `logisticsStatus` and `deliveryLineStatus` fields.